 As a student-driven organisation, CareerTrackers works with students to seek positions that align with their career aspirations.
 The aim is gaining full time employment with their sponsoring companies.
 Each student is assigned a personal advisor who works with the student to develop their professional leadership skills so that they can be successful in the workplace.
 CareerTrackers also provides companies with a structured program and training to ensure that the internship experience is a successful one.

-The Girgensohn Foundation supports CareerTrackers establishing an Alumni Association.
+The Girgensohn Foundation has been supporting CareerTrackers establishing an Alumni Association.
 The aim is to create a community of Indigenous business professionals to serve as corporate and community role models, creating a stronger, more self-sustaining Indigenous community.
 Once students have completed their internships and graduate from university they enter into the CareerTrackers Alumni Association where they are given continued personal and professional support, such as executive mentoring and peer encouragement.
 Alumni are also engaged in supporting next generation interns.